 - Material: Choosing a square made from higher-grade or engineered materials affects three things.
 Better materials will reduce warping, maintain a tight fitting between the handle & the blade, and ensures longer-term visibility of the measurements on the blade.
 It’s best to avoid squares with plastic handles.

-- Size: Most combination squares come with either a 12-inch blade or a 6-inch blade, but there are longer and shorter-blade models.
+- Size: Most combination squares come with either a 12-inch or 6-inch blade, but there are longer and shorter-blade models.

 - Etched marking: A combination square with etched ruler markings will last longer than one with the markings stamped onto the blade with ink.